-When can I have sex?
+When can I resume sexual activity?

 This depends on how well your body heals and how comfortable you feel.
 This is different for each person.
 Your doctor may advise you to wait to have sex until after your follow-up appointment.
 At this appointment, your doctor will check how your body is healing.